January 27, 2025

 How is Ocular Melanoma Diagnosed?

 Ocular melanoma (OM) is most often detected by an optometrist or an ophthalmologist during a dilated eye exam.
-Often, OM is asymptomatic until the tumor grows large enough to create visual disturbances.
-Only OM of the iris can be diagnosed by external – from the outside – examination.
+OM is frequently asymptomatic until the tumor grows large enough to create visual changes, such as blurred or distorted vision, flashes, or loss of peripheral vision.
+Only iris melanoma can sometimes be detected by external examination (looking at the outside of the eye).

-After an OM diagnosis, your doctor may want to take an X-ray, MRI or CT scan of the body to check the body for signs of cancer beyond the eye.
+After an OM diagnosis, your doctor may order imaging tests such as an ultrasound of the eye to determine the size of the tumor, and scans like MRI, CT, or PET to check for signs of spread beyond the eye.

-Unlike other forms of melanoma, a biopsy is not usually taken to diagnose OM.
-Rather, OM tends to be a clinical diagnosis – meaning it is often made based on signs and symptoms.
+Unlike other forms of melanoma, a biopsy is not usually performed to diagnose OM.
+Instead, OM is considered a clinical diagnosis – meaning it is typically made based on the appearance of the tumor during an eye exam and imaging results.

 If you or a loved one have been diagnosed with OM, or to learn more about OM research, treatment and support resources, please visit the MRF’s CURE Ocular Melanoma (CURE OM) initiative.